-- a. electrical tests at the three constant temperatures (maximum, minimum and ambient), excluding spurious output, VSWR and self-test (section A.2.1); - b. thermal shock test (section A.2.2); - c. operating lifetime at minimum temperature (section A.2.3); and - d. satellite qualitative test (section A.2.5), in a single configuration only.
+- a. electrical tests at the three constant temperatures (maximum, minimum and ambient), excluding spurious output, VSWR and self-test (section A.2.1); - b. thermal shock test (section A.2.2); - c. operating lifetime at minimum temperature (section A.2.3); - d. re-calculations and analysis of $EIRP{EOL\min/\max}$ for all approved 406 MHz antenna models, based on results of the original type approval testing (sections B.10.3 and B.10.4) (only if beacon output power and / or $EIRP{LOSS}$ have changed by more than 0.5dB compared to the original type approval test results); - e. satellite qualitative test (section A.2.5), in a single configuration only.